Structure and geometry of the tableaux algebra: The tableaux algebra

 \end{proposition}

-\begin{proof} Cancellative and commutative are immediate as in~\cite[Lemma 3.2]{li:canonical}.
+\begin{proof} The multigrading is obvious.
+Cancellative and commutative are immediate as in~\cite[Lemma 3.2]{li:canonical}.
 Since the star product weakly increases the number of columns, $\emptyset$ is the only invertible element, so the monoid is reduced.
-Torsion-free is easily checked by contrapositive, because two distinct tableaux differ in at least one entry, whence their successive star products will also differ in at least that same entry. \end{proof}
+Torsion-free is easily checked by contrapositive, because two distinct tableaux differ in at least one entry, hence their successive star products will also differ in at least that same entry. \end{proof}

 \begin{definition} Given any $T \in \SSYT_m^n$, for each $1\leq i \leq n$ define the \newword{row weights} $\wt^{(i)} (T)$ of $T$ to be the tuples